-The purpose of this study is to identify a sample of expressions that are not nested and do not require nesting (see file named "der2_Refset_SimpleSnapshot_VA1000161_20180531_No Nesting_readable") and a sample of expressions that should be nested and where a model for nesting (see file named "der2_Refset_SimpleSnapshot_VA1000161_20180531_Nesting_readable") is proposed.
+The purpose of this task is to identify a sample of expressions that are not nested and do not require nesting (see file named "der2_Refset_SimpleSnapshot_VA1000161_20180531_No Nesting_readable") and a sample of expressions that should be nested and where we have proposed a model for nesting (see file named "der2_Refset_SimpleSnapshot_VA1000161_20180531_Nesting_readable").

-5.4.6.2.
+9.9.2.
 Tooling

-termMed termSpace authoring tool was used to evaluate the proposed model for nesting.
-Additionally, the tool allowed for addition of alternate definitions to SNOMED CT concepts and testing its effects.
+To evaluate the proposed model for nesting we used the termMed termSpace authoring tool, which allowed us to add alternate definitions to SNOMED CT concepts and test the effects.
 Although termSpace currently supports nesting, this feature will be removed with the September 2018 US Release due to the Model Advisory Group's decision not to support nesting.
 One concern not to support nesting is the notion that it would cause a Description Logic classifier to take longer to complete classification.
-However, significant decrease in classification time using nested expressions at a single level have not been seen.
+However, we have not yet seen any significant decrease in classification time with using nested expressions at a single level.

-5.4.6.3.
+9.9.3.
 Pharmaceutical / Biological Concepts

-During our work on partonomy, the need to use Nested Expressions to fully define products in two instances was identified.
+During our work on partonomy, we identified the need to use Nested Expressions to fully define products in two instances.
 The first instance involved concepts that did not have a precoordinated concept available to fully define drugs that were representing packages that contain multiple drugs.
 The second set of concepts represented a powder that is packaged separately from the solution used to mix prior to use.
-The model below represents the pharmacy model tested, and it has not been updated to the new drug model SNOMED International released in January 2018.
+The model below represents the pharmacy model we tested in the Base Year and has not been updated to the new drug model SNOMED International released in January 2018.